progenetix/bycon/docs/future.md

 necessarily making use of all.

-With a feature-rich but overly complex `bycon` package fulfilling those requirements ongoing work starting in Spring 2023 mainly targets:
+With a feature-rich but overly complex `bycon` package fulfilling those requirements ongoing work mainly targets:

 * disentanglement of non-Beacon code and Progenetix specific configuration from the package
-* simplification of configuration and processing pipelines to the emerging practices of a "matured" Beacon v2 protocol
+* simplification of configuration and processing pipelines to the emerging practices of a "matured" Beacon v2.n protocol

 ## Bugs & TODO

-* [ ] create a new `beaconDataPipeline.py` app which runs all requests against the "data" entry types (_i.e._ `g_variants`, `biosamples`, `individuals`, `analyses`, `runs`) and simplify `beacon.py` to a pure remapper(?)
+* [x] create a class which runs all requests against the "data" entry types (_i.e._ `g_variants`, `biosamples`, `individuals`, `analyses`, `runs`) and simplify `beacon.py` to a pure remapper(?)
 * [ ] add non-CNV variants to standard plots